ksusharakut/cogni_learn_plaform/README.md

-README - Cotniteq Learn Online Learning Platform Welcome to Cotniteq Learn — an online learning platform created as part of a diploma project.
+# Cotniteq Learn Online Learning Platform

+Welcome to **Cotniteq Learn** — an online learning platform created as part of a diploma project.
 It allows users to take courses, answer questions, and track their progress.
-This guide will walk you through downloading the project, setting it up on your computer, running it, and testing it — all explained simply, even if you’re not a programmer!
+This guide will walk you through downloading the project, setting it up on your computer, running it, and testing it — all explained simply, even if you're not a programmer!

-About the Project
+## About the Project

-Cotniteq Learn is a web application built using the C# programming language, the ASP.NET Core framework, and a PostgreSQL database.
+**Cotniteq Learn** is a web application built using the C# programming language, the ASP.NET Core framework, and a PostgreSQL database.
 Its main features include user registration, login, course completion, answering questions, and viewing progress.

-Requirements
+## Requirements

-To set up and run the project, you’ll need the following tools.
-Don’t worry — I’ll explain how to get them!
+To set up and run the project, you'll need the following tools.
+Don’t worry — I'll explain how to get them!

-Operating System: Windows 10 or later (these instructions are for Windows).
+- **Operating System**: Windows 10 or later (these instructions are for Windows).
-.NET SDK 8.0: Tools to develop and run the application.
+- **.NET SDK 8.0**: Tools to develop and run the application.
-PostgreSQL: A database to store information.
+- **PostgreSQL**: A database to store information.
-Git: A tool to download the project.
+- **Git**: A tool to download the project.
-Web Browser: Like Google Chrome or Microsoft Edge.
+- **Web Browser**: Google Chrome or Microsoft Edge.
-Postman (optional): For testing the API.
+- **Postman (optional)**: For testing the API.

-Installing Required Software
+## Installing Required Software

-1. Installing .NET SDK 8.0
+### 1. Installing .NET SDK 8.0

-   Open your browser and go to https://dotnet.microsoft.com/download/dotnet/8.0.
+1. Open your browser and go to [Download .NET SDK 8.0](https://dotnet.microsoft.com/download/dotnet/8.0).
-   Find the ".NET SDK 8.0.x" section, select the Windows version, and click "Download .NET SDK x64".
+2. Find the ".NET SDK 8.0.x" section, select the Windows version, and click "Download .NET SDK x64".
-   A file like dotnet-sdk-8.0.100-win-x64.exe will download.
-Open it.
+3. Open the downloaded file and follow the installation steps:
-   In the installer, click "Next", accept the agreement, click "Install", then "Finish".
+   - Click "Next", accept the agreement, click "Install", then "Finish".
-   Check it worked: Open the Command Prompt (press Win + R, type cmd, press Enter), type dotnet --version.
-If you see 8.0.100 or similar, it’s installed!
+4. Check it worked: Open **Command Prompt** (press Win + R, type `cmd`, press Enter) and type `dotnet --version`.
+If you see `8.0.100` or similar, it’s installed!

 2. Installing PostgreSQL
    Go to https://www.postgresql.org/download/windows/, click "Download the installer".